Would you like more information about the program?

 Christmas Eve through New Year’s Eve

-Access to the online program and content will be available, but administrative offices will be closed and instructor support will not be available during regular business hours during these days.
+Access to the online program and content will be available, but administrative offices will be closed and instructor support will not be available during these days.

 What Topics are Covered in the Course?